jimmyshultz/StackCreator/README.md

 - `doc`: the folder to hold javadoc files

 ## How to Run
-To run the program in the terminal navigate to the src folder and run two commands, `javac App.java` and then `java App`.
+To run the program in the terminal navigate to the src folder and run two commands, `javac StackCreator/App.java` and then `java StackCreator/App`.

 ## Generating Documentation
 To generate javadocs navigate to the doc folder (first create one if it has not been created yet) and run `javadoc ../src/StackCreator/App.java`